 9. What transport equipment is suitable for clean rooms?

-Among the materials to be preferred is stainless steel, which is resistant to chemicals and abrasion, acids, alkalis and moisture.
-This material must be smooth.
-In the case of pallet trucks and forklifts made of stainless steel, the fork tips, if kept closed, can protect goods from airborne particles.
-Stainless steel transport equipment also has sliding nylon rollers with adequate abrasion resistance during movement.
+Among the materials to be preferred is definitely stainless steel, which is resistant to chemicals and abrasion, acids, alkalis, and moisture.
+This material should be smooth.
+In the case of stainless steel pallet trucks and forklifts, the fork tips, if kept closed, can protect goods from airborne particles.
+Stainless steel conveying equipment also has sliding nylon rollers with adequate resistance to abrasion during movement.

 10. Request information